 Retention of Academic Records

-AMDA manages the retention, safety, and disposal of all student records in order to be certain that the information collected, stored, and disseminated is consistent with state and federal guidelines.
-AMDA manages all systems which contain personally identifiable information in order that each individual’s right to privacy is protected, that the information collected is used only for the purpose for which it was intended, and that every safeguard to protect that privacy has been made by each department which has access to that information.
+AMDA manages the retention, safety and disposal of all student records in order to be certain that the information is collected, stored and disseminated consistent with state and federal guidelines.
+AMDA manages all systems which contain personally identifiable information in order to ensure each individual’s right to privacy is protected, the information collected is used only for the purpose for which it was intended and every safeguard to protect that privacy has been made by each department which has access to that information.
 AMDA student academic records will be retained for five years after graduation or the last date of attendance.
-After five years, a student’s academic record will be archived into electronic format and retained on an offsite computer server.
+After five years, a student’s academic record will be digitized and kept in a permanent archive.

 Graduation Clearance Policies +−

-The Registrar’s Office conducts an initial audit review of each student’s academic record in accordance with graduation requirements.
-Students are accountable for tracking their degree or certificate status.
-Students who have grades of “I” (Incomplete) or “F” (Fail) on their official transcript will need to set an appointment with the Registrar’s Office during their penultimate term to ensure those classes are resolved or planned into the final term’s course schedule.
-Students must earn a cumulative GPA of 2.0 or above in order to be eligible for graduation.
+The Registrar’s Office conducts an initial and final review of each student’s academic record in accordance with graduation requirements.
+Students are accountable for tracking their degree or certificate status and must earn a cumulative GPA of 2.0 or above in order to be eligible for graduation.
+During the initial review, students who have grades of “I” (Incomplete) or “F” (Fail) on their official transcript will need to set an appointment with the Education Department during their penultimate semester to ensure those courses are resolved or planned into the final semester’s course schedule.

-AMDA Los Angeles campus students who have earned a cumulative GPA of 3.7 or higher will be listed in the commencement program as graduating with honors.
-The GPA is calculated as of the end of the student’s penultimate term (third term of the AOS and seventh term of the BFA Programs).
+AMDA Los Angeles campus students who have earned a cumulative GPA of 3.70 or higher will be listed in the commencement program as graduating with honors.
+The GPA is calculated at the end of the student’s penultimate semester.

 Final Academic Review